tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 expected_count
 : The number of tickets the server expects to send in this connection.

-Servers MUST NOT send the "ticket_request" extension in ServerHello or HelloRetryRequest messages.
-A client MUST abort the connection with an "illegal_parameter" alert if the "ticket_request" extension is present in either of these messages.
+Servers MUST NOT send the "ticket_request" extension in any handshake message, including ServerHello or HelloRetryRequest messages.
+A client MUST abort the connection with an "illegal_parameter" alert if the "ticket_request" extension is present in any server handshake message.

 If a client receives a HelloRetryRequest, the presence (or absence) of the "ticket_request" extension MUST be maintained in the second ClientHello message.
 Moreover, if this extension is present, a client